Illustration of the three biblical feasts in Exodus 23 with wheat, unleavened bread, and tents

 Feast of Ingathering (Tabernacles / Sukkot)Fall, after full harvestCelebrating God’s provision and dwelling in booths as remembrance of wilderness journeyProphetic picture of God’s eternal dwelling with His people (Revelation 21:3)

-The Role of Remembrance in the Feasts
+Role of Remembrance

 • Unleavened Bread: Remembering deliverance from Egypt.